 Child Support

-Experienced Las Vegas Family Law Attorney for Child Support
+Las Vegas Child Support Lawyer

 The life of a child can be impacted not only emotionally but financially when parents divorce or separate.
 With divided households, a parent may be less able to meet the financial needs of the child.
 This issue is resolved through the payment of child support.
 In a Nevada divorce or where unmarried parents part ways, the children involved must be financially supported to ensure their safety, health, and well-being.
 Nevada, like other states, mandates child support and provides guidelines for its calculations.